rust-lang/rust/text/0000-macro-future-proofing.md

    same issue would come up.
 3. Do nothing.
 This is very dangerous, and has the potential to essentially freeze Rust's syntax for fear of accidentally breaking a macro.

-# Unresolved questions

-1. What should the FOLLOW sets for `item`, `path`, and `meta` be?
-2. Should the `FOLLOW` set for `ty` be extended?
-In practice, `RArrow`, `Colon`, `as`, and `in` are also used.
-(See next item)
-2. What, if any, identifiers should be allowed in the FOLLOW sets?
-The author is concerned that allowing arbitrary identifiers would limit the future use of "contextual keywords".